Songwriter of "Burning Man", "Homemade", “That's Country Bro,” "Rearview Town," "Made in America," and "Some of It"

 Phillips by way of southern country boy wit and grit quickly began to see that immersing himself into the Music Row country music scene was what he was absolutely born to do.
 Phillips was offered a position as a tour merchandising manager and that's where the story begins.
 From this point forward Phillips began to carve out and solidify his own network of artists, songwriters, publishers, and plainly stated, friends within the country music industry.
 This has led Phillips to where he is today on 16th Avenue South, in the heart of music row, where he owns a thriving songwriting studio.
 If you do not know Phillips then turn your radios up a little louder, because you will very soon.
 Phillips’ songwriting credits include two number one hits with “Hurricane” by Luke Combs and “Good As You” by Kane Brown, along with several other cuts by Kane Brown including “Found You” and “Homesick”.

-Songwriters of “Beautiful Crazy,” "Chicken Fried," "Toes in the Sand," and "Colder Weather"
+Songwriters of "Even Though I'm Leaving", “Beautiful Crazy,” "Chicken Fried," "Toes in the Sand," and "Colder Weather"

 Yesterday’s Wine captivate and charm their audience in any venue.
 Music festivals and songwriter rounds across the country have been buzzing about the brilliant shows delivered by the duo.
 Wyatt Durrette and Levi Lowrey are acclaimed singer/songwriters in their own right, brought together by their craft and love for sharing music.
 Durrette and Lowrey collaborated in the past, lending their talents in co-writing on the Zac Brown Band song “Colder Weather” which spent two weeks at number one.
 Durrette and Lowrey also contributed in writing on the Grammy-award winning ZBB song “The Wind.”
 Individually, Durrette’s co-writing resulted in seven more Grammy Awards, and has recently included co-writing credits on Luke Combs hits “Beautiful Crazy” and “Even Though I’m Leaving;” and Lowrey has performed extensively with acts including Mumford and Sons, Kid Rock and Alabama.
 Now performing together as Yesterday’s Wine, the pair epitomize the magic in storytelling through song.